daniellionel01/glaze/glaze_basecoat/README.md

 There are various ways of loading the CSS and JavaScript for the Basecoat components into your website.

-Your approach will depend on wether you use the [lustre dev tools](https://github.com/lustre-labs/dev-tools), other build tools (Bun / Vite), or want to insert everything via a CDN.
+Your approach will depend on wether you use the [Lustre dev tools](https://github.com/lustre-labs/dev-tools), other build tools (Bun / Vite), or want to load everything via a CDN.

 ### Lustre Dev Tools

-If you are using the [lustre dev tools](https://github.com/lustre-labs/dev-tools/) and are using the built-in tailwind support, you can setup
+If you are using the [Lustre dev tools](https://github.com/lustre-labs/dev-tools/) and are using the built-in tailwind support, you can setup
 Basecoat in two ways:

 You can install the `basecoat-css` package: